Second Battle of Cholet

-The Second Battle of Cholet was fought on 17 October 1793 during the French Revolutionary Wars, between French Republican forces under General Jean Léchelle and French Royalist Forces under Maurice d'Elbée.
+The Second Battle of Cholet was fought on 17 October 1793 during the French Revolutionary Wars, between French Republican forces under generals Jean Léchelle (de jure) and Jean-Baptiste Kléber (de facto) and French Royalist Forces under Maurice d'Elbée.
 The battle was fought in the town of Cholet in the Maine-et-Loire department of France, and resulted in a Republican victory.
-D’Elbée was wounded and captured; he was later executed by Republican troops in Noirmoutier.
+D'Elbée was wounded and captured; he was later executed by Republican troops in Noirmoutier.
 The Royalist insurgent, Charles Melchior Artus de Bonchamps, was fatally wounded in the battle.

 Prelude

 On the morning of 16 October 1793, the Vendéen army, beaten at the Battle of La Tremblaye, with neither ammunition nor artillery, had evacuated Cholet to take up positions in Beaupréau.
 The republican avant-garde, commanded by Beaupuy, entered in the town square by the south and moved through the town to settle on the high grounds north of the town.
 Kléber then deployed the remainder of his troops by positioning the divisions of Beaupuy and Haxo on the left flank of the château de La Treille, and those of Louis Vimeux on the right flank of the château de Bois-Grolleau.

 As for François Séverin Marceau-Desgraviers, who had just been promoted general of brigade after the Battle of La Tremblaye, he occupied the center with general Marc Amand Élisée Scherb, in front of the Papinière moorland where the terrain was open.
 Kléber informed Jean Léchelle of the situation, who was the chief general of the Army of the West, and he approved.
 The military competencies of Léchelle were known to be null and so most of the representatives had agreed to unofficially entrust the commandment to Kléber.

 That evening, Commissioners Pierre Bourbotte, René-Pierre Choudieu, Fayaud and Bellegarde arrived which brought the number of representatives in Cholet to seven since Antoine Merlin de Thionville, Jean-Baptiste Carrier and Louis Marie Turreau were already there.
 The republican forces waited again for a reinforcement of 10,000 men of General Alexis Chalbos before pushing further to the north and towards Beaupréau, but they arrived during the night.